maorsaadon/OOP_Ex1/README.md

 This UndoableStringBuilder class take a StringBuilder and give us the perv word or sentence that this StringBuilder had with using stack.

 ### 2.GroupAdmin

-This class is the Observerbale in this design template.
-This class actualize the functions of the Sender, and we also have function that notify the observers and function to return the size of the member..
+This class actualize the functions of the Sender that describe the Observerbale, and we also have function that notify the observers and function to return the size of the member.
-GroupAdmin contains the state pool (UdoableStringBuilder) and also contains an HashSet that holds all customers who should receive updates on any changes made to the state pool and also an int counter to save how many member we have, the class has a constructor that builds a GroupAdmin from UdoableStringBuilder and HashSet<Member>.
+GroupAdmin contains the state pool (UdoableStringBuilder) and also contains an HashSet that holds all customers who should receive updates on any changes made to the state pool , the class has a constructor that builds a GroupAdmin from UdoableStringBuilder and HashSet<Member>.
 In every function we call notify() in order to update all the member about every change that has been made to the UndoableStringBuilder.

 ```java